Casablanca (film): Cinematography

-Soundtrack
+Music

-The music was written by Max Steiner, who wrote scores for King Kong and Gone with the Wind.
+The music was written by Max Steiner.
 The song "As Time Goes By" by Herman Hupfeld had been part of the story from the original play; Steiner wanted to write his own composition to replace it, but Bergman had already cut her hair short for her next role (María in For Whom the Bell Tolls) and could not reshoot the scenes that incorporated the song, so Steiner based the entire score on it and "La Marseillaise", the French national anthem, transforming them as leitmotifs to reflect changing moods.
 Even though Steiner disliked "As Time Goes By", he admitted in a 1943 interview that it "must have had something to attract so much attention".
-Dooley Wilson, who played Sam, was a drummer but not a pianist, so his piano playing was performed by Jean Plummer.

-Particularly memorable is the "duel of the anthems" between Strasser and Laszlo at Rick's cafe.
+Particularly memorable is the "duel of the anthems" between Strasser and Laszlo at Rick's café.
 In the soundtrack, "La Marseillaise" is played by a full orchestra.
-Originally, the opposing piece for this iconic sequence was to be the "Horst Wessel Lied", a Nazi anthem but this was still under international copyright in non-Allied countries.
+Originally, the opposing piece for this iconic sequence was to be the "Horst-Wessel-Lied", a Nazi anthem, but this was still under international copyright in non-Allied countries.
 Instead "Die Wacht am Rhein" was used.
 The "Deutschlandlied", the national anthem of Germany, is used several times in minor mode as a leitmotif for the German threat, e.g. in the scene in Paris as it is announced that the German army will reach Paris the next day.
 It is featured in the final scene, giving way to "La Marseillaise" after Strasser is shot.